NCAR/rda-apps-clients/docs/README.md

 ### Authentication

 `POST`, `DELETE`, and some user-specific 'GET' HTTP requests require that you include a bearer token in your URL.
-To do this you would need to first find your token in [you user profile](https://gdex.ucar.edu/accounts/profile).
+To do this you would need to first find your token in [your user profile](https://gdex.ucar.edu/accounts/profile).

 Next, you would append this token to the end of any url using `?token=[bearer token].
 For example,
 ```